higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 ## 7.3.
 Ongoing Liquidity Management

 1. **Add Liquidity**:
-   - If the memecoin’s creator or the protocol wishes to deepen liquidity, they can deposit additional tokens (and possibly SOL) into the same Orca pool.
+   - If the memecoin’s creator or the protocol wishes to deepen liquidity, they can deposit additional tokens (and possibly SOL) into the same Meteora pool.
    - In return, they receive more LP tokens, which are held in the `lp_token_vault` or distributed as they see fit.

 2. **Remove Liquidity**: